nirbhayph/spothole.authority/README.md

   * This also uses the Unsplash API for generating random backgrounds on the side.
 (When in desktop mode)
   * The app also uses local storage actively to maintain the session state every time in communication with GAPI.
   * OAuth2.0 Unsplash Logout Local Storage.
+  * An important point to note is that in the authority's app the ouath api has been linked to a stand alone database to authorize authority log-ins.

 #### Note.
 Features associated with each screen have been mentioned in the Feature Stack Table.

 (Process Diagram Here)

-### Instructions to Set-Up the Citizen Application
+### Instructions to Set-Up the Authority Application
  * Follow the instructions on this page to install nodejs and npm.
 Once successfully done, proceed to the next steps. https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.